-Course When students complete this course, they will understand and be Objectives: able to discuss key aspects of:

-- What enables systems engineers to be effective as an important consideration when managing projects - What it means for a project to be successful - How costs are associated with a project - Scheduling a project and the risks associated with meeting it - Earned Value Management for a project as a way of determining how well a project is keeping to its planned schedule and cost - Articulating and managing risks associated with a project - Selecting a sound organizational structure and staffing for a project - Managing conflicts among project staff and project stakeholders to increase the likelihood of project success
+Professor: Dr. Philip Barry Assignment Submission: Blackboard usage is required.
+Mobile Phone: (703) 203-2184 E-mail: pbarry@gmu.edu Office Hours: By appointment Course Description: Course Objectives: When students complete this course, they will understand and be able to discuss key aspects of: What enables systems engineers to be effective as an important consideration when managing projects What it means for a project to be successful How costs are associated with a project Scheduling a project and the risks associated with meeting it Earned Value Management for a project as a way of determining how well a project is keeping to its planned schedule and cost Articulating and managing risks associated with a project • Selecting a sound organizational structure and staffing for a project

-How projects are governed within a larger organizational structure and Controlling, 11th edition (2013); Harold Kerzner.
-John Wiley and

-Course Hours: Wednesday 4:30 pm to 7:10 pm, Innovation Hall 333

-Primary Text: Project Management: A Systems Approach to Planning, Scheduling the class Blackboard site or will be available through the Mason Library or through the Internet.
-Additional readings will be free to students enrolled in the course.
+- Managing conflicts among project staff and project stakeholders to increase the likelihood of project success - How projects are governed within a larger organizational structure - Course Hours: Wednesday 4:30 pm to 7:10 pm, Innovation Hall 333 - Primary Text: Project Management: A Systems Approach to Planning, Scheduling and Controlling, 12th edition (2017); Harold Kerzner.
+John Wiley and Sons, ISBN: ISBN-13: 978-1119165354, ISBN-10: 1119165350 - Readings: There will be a number of additional readings that will be posted on the class Blackboard site or will be available through the Mason Library or through the Internet.
+Additional readings will be free to students enrolled in the course. - Grades: 25% Approximately 4 times in a 2-person group leading weekly paper discussions in class - 10% Participation as an individual in weekly paper discussions - 15% A 1-page to 2-page summary of each weekly paper - 2% A 1-page to 2-page proposal of Individual Term Research Paper - 18% Final Individual Term Research Paper - 5% Presentation of Term Research Paper to class - 20% Mini-Project - 5% Presentation of Mini Project to class

-Sons ISBN: 978-1-118-02227-6

-Readings: There will be a number of additional readings that will be posted on paper discussions in class

-Grades: 25% - Approximately 3 times in a 2-person group leading weekly

-10% - Participation as an individual in weekly paper discussions

-15% - A 1-page to 2-page summary of each weekly paper

-2% - A 1-page to 2-page proposal of Individual Term Research Paper

-18% - Final Individual Term Research Paper

-5% - Presentation of Term Research Paper to class

-25% - Final Exam

-Grades will be assigned as follows: A=92-100 B=84-91.9 C=76-

-83.9 D= 68 - 75.9 F= 0 - 67.9
+Grades will be assigned as follows: A= 94 - 100, A- = 90-93.9, B+ = 87-89.9, B = 84-86.9, B- = 80-83.9, C= 76 - 79.9 F= 0 - 75.9

 Generally, late submissions of assignments will NOT be accepted.
-Extenuating circumstances will be considered by Dr. Pyster.
+Extenuating circumstances will be considered by Dr. Barry before the assignment is due.